TechieGuy12/PlexServerAutoUpdater/README.md

 # Plex Server Auto Updater

-The Plex Server Auto Updater application allows the Plex Media server to be updated automatically when it is run as a Windows service.
+The Plex Server Auto Updater application allows the Plex Media server to be updated automatically when it is [run as a Windows service].

 ## What does it do?
 When the Plex Server Auto Updater performs an update, the following tasks are done: